macdao/moscow/README.md

 ```

 If you are using Spring Boot 1.3.x (`spring-boot-starter-web` for more specific) that's all.
-But if you aren't using Spring Boot and don't want to depend on it, that's OK, Moscow can run without Spring Framework.
-The only thing you have to do is adding the OkHttp:
+But if you are using Spring Boot 1.5.x or without Spring Boot, Moscow can also work.
+The only thing you need to do is adding the OkHttp:

 ```groovy
 dependencies {